 Given the middling success rate of traditional physical therapy programs and the very encouraging results from Alfredson's eccentric protocol for Achilles tendonitis, studies were undertaken in the early 2000s attempting to identify a similarly-successful protocol for patellar tendonitis.
 Regular one-legged or two-legged squats were already a part of most physical therapy programs (see graphic above), so clearly the eccentric strain on the patellar tendon in these squats was not strong or targeted enough to get the desired effect of collagen remodeling.
 This study by Cannell et al. showed that a 12-week program consisting 3x20 "drop squats" five days a week was more successful than a more traditional hamstring and quadriceps strengthening program.
 But drop squats only stress the patella at one point (with knee flexed to 90 degrees at the bottom of the squat), not through its full range of motion.
 An exercise which could put heavy (but controlled) strain on the patellar tendon through its full range of motion ought to show better results.
 Additionally, Cannell's study did not progressively increase the strain on the tendon by adding weight, which was a key part of Alfredson's Achilles protocol.

+Perhaps inspired by the anecdotal evidence that running or walking down a hill is especially painful with patellar tendonitis, Alfredson's group devised a program involving eccentric squats on a decline.
 This pilot study by Purdam et al., published in 2004, examined 17 patients (22 tendons—some had bilateral pain) with patellar tendonitis lasting at least three months.
 The intervention was quite similar to the Achilles eccentric heel drop protocol: Three sets of 15 squats on the injured leg, twice a day for 12 weeks.
 Once they were able to complete the exercises without pain, weight was added using a backpack.
 In their own words, "load was increased so that exercises were always performed with some pain or discomfort."
 The only difference between the groups was the manner in which they performed the squat: 8 subjects did their eccentric squats on flat ground, and 9 subjects did theirs on a 25° decline, as illustrated to the left.
 The "down" phase of the squat was stopped at about 60° of knee flexion (about where the man at left has stopped).
 The subjects returned to the starting position using the uninjured leg.
 If both tendons were injured, both legs were used to return to the starting ("up") position.

 Remember that in the Achilles tendonitis/eccentric heel drop study, the control group was assigned a standard physical therapy program, not any form of progressive eccentric exercise.
 In this study, even though two exercises performed by the experimental and control groups were very similar, the outcomes were shockingly different.
 At 12 weeks, 6 of 9 subjects (9 of 12 tendons) had returned to pre-injury activity levels, compared with only one subject (one tendon) out of the eight participants and ten tendons had returned to pre-injury activity levels.
 Mean Visual Analogue Scale (VAS) scores, a 100-point measurement of pain during activity, dropped from 74.2 to 28.5 after 12 weeks.
 VAS scores for the standard squat group were virtually unchanged, dropping from 79.0 to 72.3 (not even close to a statistically significant result).
 However, the small size, the fact that the study was not randomized, and the fact that the subjects participated in a wide variety of sports detract from its scientific merit.
 Additionally, two of the six patients in the decline group had suffered relapses of patellar tendonitis after a 15-month follow-up.
 A better designed study was undertaken and published in 2005.